taz-byte/MacOS-Grow-a-Garden-Macro/README.md

 # MacOS-Grow-a-Garden-Macro
-A grow a garden macro for Mac
+A macro for grow a garden.
+Designed for macOS